msinnema33/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [x] What problem does the context API help solve?

+    Simplifies State Management.
+Eases the myriad of problems and complexity of prop drilling.
+It does however make it harder to reuse components.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    Actions: Dispatched actions are processed by a reducer that accepts the previous state and action and returns the next state of your application.

+    Reducers: The only place to update state.
+Actions tell “how” to update state, and maybe what should be updated, but only reducers can make the update.
+A pure function = no side effects.
+They behave similarly to call backs.
+They never update the state directly, they only return a new object {state tree}.

+    Store: A single immutable state tree, where all state changes are explicitly handled by dispatching actions.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    Application State: Application state, as the name suggests, are states we want to make available to all components because they contain data needed for the entire application.
+An example would be logged in user information; we would probably want to save that in the application state as many separate components will need to know if a user is logged in and therefore make a decision as to what will be displayed.
+To manage the Application state, we can continue to use just React or introduce state management tools like Redux, Mobx, Context API.

+    Component State: Component State as the name implies are states specific to a component.
+A good example would be handling your input forms; we don't need the current values of each input available to the whole application, so the state itself can be stored within the component.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+    A Thunk is a term for a function that is returned by another function -- an inner function.
+Thunks are used by our action creators to allow us to run async operations in Redux.
+Thunk is middleware that intercepts actions and allows the action creators to use asynchronous flow model.

-- [ ] What is your favorite state management system you've learned and this sprint?
+- [x] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+    I think it is hard to tell at this point.
+Redux feels super complex to set up, the level of abstraction is hard for beginners to understand.
+I can see it working in larger systems.
+Context API seems to be easier to set up and get functioning, but it may make your code less DRY.

 ## Project Set Up

 Follow these steps to set up your project:

-- [ ] `fork & clone` this repository.
+- [x] `fork & clone` this repository.
-- [ ] `cd` into the forked copy of this repository.
+- [x] `cd` into the forked copy of this repository.
-- [ ] **RUN** `yarn` to retrieve all `server-side` the dependencies.
+- [x] **RUN** `yarn` to retrieve all `server-side` the dependencies.
-- [ ] **RUN** `yarn start` or `npm start` to get your API up and running on `http://localhost:3333`.
+- [x] **RUN** `yarn start` or `npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
-- [ ] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
+- [x] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
 You should see an array with one smurf in it returned to you.
 This is an array that your **API** will be using to store our Smurf Data.
-- [ ] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
+- [x] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
 - [ ] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
 - [ ] **cd** into `smurfs` and run `yarn` to retrieve the client side dependencies.
 - [ ] **RUN** `yarn start` to fire up your React application.
 There ought to be a pretty little message awaiting you welcoming you to the app. `Follow` the prompting.